savannaelbey/Thermostat/README.md

 So that I can adjust the temperature accordingly.</br>

 - As a user</br>
-I want to be able to increase the temperature up</br>
+I want to be able to increase the temperature</br>
 So that I can warm up when the weather is colder.</br>

 - As a user</br>
 I want to be able to decrease the temperature</br>
 So that I can cool down when the weather gets hot.</br>

 - As a user</br>
-I want the minimum temperature to be set at 10 degrees</br> So that it doesn’t get too cold.</br>
+I want the minimum temperature to be set at 10 degrees</br>
+So that it doesn’t get too cold.</br>

 - As a user</br>